-WARNING: The contents of this post may make you feel like a total idiot.
+WARNING: The contents of this post may make you feel like a total idiot!

 It all started when I was doing a review for the Oh Katy One Size pocket diaper and there was a feature listed on the site called the “Wrap n’snap”.
 Based on the pictures, I thought it just meant you put the lowest snap setting up to the hip snaps and then closed the diaper as usual.
 It took a lot of extra work, but I just went “Um….OK” and went for it.
-For those of you who are long-time PTS followers, you may remember that complicated video).
+(For those of you who are long-time PTS followers, you may remember that complicated video).

-For Hook and Loop closures, it can be done when there is the fuzz on the “back” of it (the part facing you).
+For hook and loop closures, it can be done when there is the fuzz on the “back” of it (the part facing you).

 On diapers with snap closures, it can be done when you see the snap sewn so it is facing towards you.

-Normally I have to run after another, answer a phone call, write a colleague, or I even just have the odd struggle of keeping my littlest from trying to climbing onto the toilet while I am spraying.
+Normally I have to run after another, answer a phone call, write a colleague, or I even just have the odd struggle of keeping my littlest from trying to climb into the toilet while I am spraying.
 So they often lay on our bathroom counter and become a pretty spicy home fragrance for our house.

-4) It’s a neat way to “store” diapers until a Wet Bag is done being washed.
+4 – It’s a neat way to “store” diapers until a wet bag is done being washed.

-5) If you are like me, and don’t really want to pull pee-soaked inserts out of a pocket diaper without gloves, this is a great way to put it off for a little bit until you can do a couple at once so you aren’t putting gloves on and off all day.
+5 – If you are like me, and don’t really want to pull pee-soaked inserts out of a pocket diaper without gloves, this is a great way to put it off for a little bit until you can do a couple at once so you aren’t putting gloves on and off all day.